 Learning to be a responsive play observer takes thoughtfulness, restraint and practice, but once we get this down, we’ll discover more delightful moments of joy, humor and surprise than we ever thought possible.
 And we need these daily parenting “bonuses” to balance the more difficult moments and break up the monotony.
 We’ll also get more guilt-free breaks from parenting because we’ve encouraged our children to hone their independent play skills in our presence (but that’s another post).

-Essentials for nurturing child-directed play are safe, enclosed spaces and open-ended objects, equipment and toys that encourage creativity, discovery and extensive exploration.
-As a self-confessed child-directed play geek since my infant introduced me to its wonders nearly 21 years ago, my personal favorites would be too long to list here, so I’ve chosen just a few play accoutrements I thought worth sharing:
+Essentials for nurturing child-directed play are safe, enclosed spaces and open-ended objects, equipment, and toys that encourage creativity, discovery, and extensive exploration.
+As a self-confessed child-directed play geek since my infant introduced me to its wonders nearly 21 years ago, my personal favorites would be too long to list here, so I’ve chosen just a few play accouterments I thought worth sharing:

 I’m 100% on board with GeekDad’s brilliant “5 Best Toys of All Time”.
 But my list is focused on play objects that are just as inspiring and challenging, yet also durable, mouthable, don’t poke eyes, can be safely used without our supervision.

 For me, balls are it, hands down (or in the air!).
 Balls of all sizes, weights, and textures are fun to grasp, roll and toss.
 Balls encourage movement and play for children of ages and are perfect for solo or group play.
 I’m often asked about ideal gifts for a one-year-old, and I couldn’t imagine a better one than a large basket filled with a variety of balls.
 Wiffle balls have holes that help infants and toddlers grasp them.
 My personal favorites for toddlers are the cheap bouncy balls found in supermarkets (like the lavender one at the top right, above).